encointer/book/src/ssi.md

 Encointer can leverage an economic incentive to build a web-of-trust (WoT) among communities: Encointer issues local currencies.
 Communities that trade with each other will exchange their local currencies frequently in both directions on a decentralized exchange (DEX).
 Based on a few trusted seed communities that act as a root of trust (one per country, continent, world), the whole world may become linkable in a single WoT given geographically dense adoption of Encointer.

-## Polkadot Parachain SSI Service
+## Polkadot Parachain Personhood Service

-Should Encointer become a parachain or parathread of Polkadot, it could provide SSI services to other parachains.
+Should Encointer become a system chain, parachain or parathread of Polkadot, it could provide proofs of digital personhood to other parachains through cross-chain communication.
 As uPoP VC will be signed by SGX enclaves, a client parachain needs a trustelss way to query the enclave registry to verify a VC.

 [XCMP](https://wiki.polkadot.network/docs/en/learn-crosschain) can be used to verify a certain enclave is registered as an encointer-worker and has passed remote attestation on the encointer platform.